Blog

 Marrakech · Guéliz

-Not a coworking per se, but a legendary old-school café on Mohammed V Avenue where laptop workers have congregated for years.
-Solid Wi-Fi, proper espresso, staff who are used to nomads, and long-visit culture.
-Free, just buy coffee.
+A legendary café on Mohammed V Avenue where laptop workers have gathered for years.
+Solid Wi-Fi, proper espresso, no time limit.
+Free — just buy coffee.

 Cost of Living & Daily Budget

-Cost of living is one of Morocco’s most compelling selling points.
 For someone earning in euros, dollars, or sterling and spending in dirhams, the purchasing power differential is genuinely significant.
-A full month of decent living — comfortable apartment, groceries, meals out, coworking, transport, and leisure — is achievable for €700–1,200 depending on the city and lifestyle preferences.
+A full month of decent living — comfortable apartment, groceries, meals out, coworking, transport, and leisure — is achievable for €700–1,200 depending on the city and lifestyle.

 • Furnished apartment (city centre, 1 bed): MAD 4,000–7,500 / €370–690 · Marrakech & Casa at higher end; Rabat & Fes at lower